 Understanding the difference between Botox and dermal fillers is key when deciding which treatment may be right for you.
 Botox is often chosen to address lines created by movement and expression, while dermal fillers are typically used to support volume and structure.
 Some individuals benefit from one treatment alone, while others may find a combined approach offers the most balanced and natural-looking results.
 This is where professional guidance becomes especially important.

-For those considering dermal fillers, we offer complimentary consultations with Dr. Krushel.
+For those considering dermal fillers, consultations are available with Dr.Krushel by booking at 901 Clinical Aesthetics.
 These consultations provide an opportunity to ask questions, discuss goals, and explore options in a supportive, no-pressure setting.
-Consultations can be booked through our online booking page.

 Botox and dermal fillers are not about changing how you look – they are about supporting how you feel.
-With education, professional care, and a thoughtful approach, these treatments can be part of a balanced, confidence-building skincare and wellness journey.
+With education, professional care, and a thoughtful approach, these treatments can be part of a balanced, confidence-building skincare journey.